-Legal Commission of the Council of States agrees to PA 21.449.
-Continue reading
+The Legal Commission of the Council of States agrees to the PA 21.449.
+Read on

-Federal Council confirms the adoption of the report on Postulate 16.3317 by Kurt Fluri read more
+Federal Council confirms the adoption of the report on the postulate 16,3317 by Kurt Fluri Read more

-In a decision published today, the Federal Supreme Court says goodbye to the old 10/16 rule.
-Continue reading
+In a decision published today, the Federal Supreme Court said goodbye to the old 10/16 rule.
+Read on

 On May 17, 2008, the umbrella organization for shared parenthood, GeCoBi, was founded in Bern.